Taking Control of Goods Regulations: Statutory Notices

 Notice of Enforcement

+Of all the statutory notices, this is the most important one.
 This notice must provide the amount of the debt and the relevance Compliance Stage fee of £75.
-The Notice of Enforcement must state the precise date by which the amount due must either be paid in full or a payment arrangement set up.
+The Notice of Enforcement must state the precise date (and time) by which the amount due must either be paid in full or a payment arrangement set up.
 If the amount due remains unpaid, or an payment arrangement is not set up by the date specified, a bailiff/enforcement agent will make a personal visit to the property and may seize (take control of) your belongings.

 The notice must also outline the additional fees and expenses that may be applied if payment is not made by the date specified.
 Details on how to pay (with the opening hours and days) together with the contact details for the enforcement company must be provided.